toxicantidote/factorio_more_u235/README.md

 https://toxicantidote.net/articles/coding/lua-factorio-more-u235.shtml

 Sick of waiting forever for Uranium-235 production?
-This mod allows you to configure the chance of uranium-235 production at the expense of uranium-238 production.
+This mod boosts production of 235.

 Affects uranium refinement and enrichment in the base game.